 The gas valve MUST NOT be replaced with a conventional gas valve under any circumstances.
-As an additional safety feature, the gas valves have flanged connections to the venturis and blowers.
+As an additional safety feature, the gas valves have flanged connections to the venturi and the blower.

 Failure to follow all precautions could result in fire, explosion, or death!